Leaves232/2230-USB4-SSD-Enclosure-Design/README.md

 ### Firmware Write

-It is recommended to connect the completed ASM2464PD board to the USB port of computer
+It is recommended to connect the completed ASM2464PD board to the USB port of computer when you try to write the firmware.

 Download **ASM2464PD_FW_250123_85_00_00.zip** and unzip it to a separate folder